 The CES also includes the Community Participation Plan which outlines how Council will engage with the North Sydney community on land use planning and development matters.
 Having a CPP is a requirement under the Environmental Planning and Assessment Act 1979 (EP&A Act).
 However, Community engagement on applications for State Significant Development, State Significant Infrastructure, and Planning Proposals where Council is not the nominated Planning Proposal Authority, are not covered in this plan.
-This process, including notification, is managed by the NSW Department of Planning, Housing, and Infrastructure.
+Nor is engagement for the Aboriginal Land claim process.
+These processes, including notification, are managed by the NSW Department of Planning, Housing, and Infrastructure.